nymtech/docs/content/quickstart/_index.md

 git clone https://github.com/nymtech/nym.git
 cd nym
-git pull # in case you've checked it out before git checkout tags/v0.8.0 # <-- **VERY IMPORTANT** cargo build --release
+git pull # in case you've checked it out before git checkout tags/v0.8.1 # <-- **VERY IMPORTANT** cargo build --release
 ```

-**Upgrade note:** If you are upgrading to 0.8.0 from an earlier release, you will need to [re-initialize your mixnode](/docs/quickstart/run-a-mixnode), and any old clients you have, as the config file formats have changed significantly between releases.
+**Upgrade note:** If you are upgrading to 0.8.1 from a 0.7.0 or earlier release, you will need to [re-initialize your mixnode](/docs/quickstart/run-a-mixnode), and any old clients you have, as the config file formats have changed significantly between releases.

 **Note:** the default branch you'll clone from Github, `develop`, is guaranteed to be broken and incompatible with the running testnet at all times.
-You **must** `git checkout tags/v0.8.0` in order to join the testnet.
+You **must** `git checkout tags/v0.8.1` in order to join the testnet.

 The above commands will compile into the `target/release` directory.